Lightweight and lightly scented

 So when I had a chance to try out Dove’s Exfoliating Body Polish, I was both excited and nervous.
 The brand's Beauty Bar is a staple of mine, so I thought the exfoliating scrub could complement it well.
 Or, given my track record with bath and shower products, was I headed right back to the land of breakouts?
 Well, it turns out that after using the product for a week, I was definitely surprised by the results.
 Keep reading for my full review.

 Best for: All skin types.

-Uses: This product sets out to gently remove those dead cells that cause roughness and dullness in order to reveal softer, smoother, healthier skin.
+Uses: This product sets out to gently remove those dead cells that cause roughness and dullness in order to reveal softer, smoother skin.